maxmantz/redux-oidc/README.md

 The `oidc-token-manager` stores it's data in local storage under the key `TokenManager.token`.
 Simply delete this if you wish to log out locally.

 *Recommended:* Each `oidc-token-manager` needs a new instance of the configuration object passed into the constructor.
-Create a helper method which returns the config object to use it in the middleware and Callback component:
+Create this object to use it in the middleware and Callback component:

-        function createTokenManagerConfig() {
-          return {
+        const tokenManagerConfig = {
             client_id: 'redux-app', // your client id
             redirect_uri: `${window.location.protocol}//${window.location.hostname}:${window.location.port}/callback`, // your callback url
             response_type: 'id_token token', // the response type from the token service
             scope: 'openid profile', // the scopes to include
             authority: 'https://myTokenService.com' // the authority
         };
-        }

 1. Register the middleware with the redux store.